bio-raum/FooDMe2/docs/usage.md

 #### `--email me@google.com` [ default = null]

 An email address to which the MultiQC report is send after pipeline completion.
 This requires for the executing system to have [sendmail](https://rimuhosting.com/support/settingupemail.jsp?mta=sendmail) configured.

+### Sequencing technology

+By default, the pipeline assumes that it is processing Illumina short-reads in paired-end configuration.
+Other supported sequencing technologies must be requested specifically with one of the following flags:

+#### `--pacbio` [ default = false]
+Reads are Pacbio HiFi after demultiplexing, in FastQ format.

+#### `--ont` [ default = false]
+Reads are Nanopore/ONT after demultiplexing, chemistry 10.4.1 or later, in FastQ format.

+#### `--torrent` [ default = false]
+Reads are IonTorrent after demultiplexing, in FastQ format.

 ### Primer selection